ekoarr/rest/README.md

 # REST
 ___

 Rest is a simple Typescript Koa2 api stater.
-It a project aim to reduce my development costs
+It is a project aim to reduce my development costs

 ### Framework Used in this project